tonaljs/tonal/README.md

 To build the library from the first time use `npm run init`

+To run the tests: `npm run test`

-The distributable `tonal-min.js` file is generated with `npm run dist`
+The distributable `tonal.min.js` file is generated with `npm run dist`

 The documentation can be generated with: `npm run docs`